 1. We will acknowledge receipt of your complaint in writing within three days of receiving it.

 2. We will then investigate your complaint.
-This will normally involve Mr. Barr, or a solicitor nominated by him, reviewing your file and speaking to the member of staff who acted for you.
+This will normally involve Nicky Salt, or a solicitor nominated by her, reviewing your file and speaking to the member of staff who acted for you.

-3. Within 14 days of sending you the acknowledgement letter, Mr. Barr (or the nominated solicitor) will invite you to a meeting to discuss and resolve your complaint or offer you a chance to discuss the matter by telephone.
+3. Within 14 days of sending you the acknowledgement letter, Nicky Salt (or the nominated solicitor) will invite you to a meeting to discuss and resolve your complaint or offer you a chance to discuss the matter by telephone.

-4. Within three days of the meeting or telephone conversation, Mr. Barr (or the nominated solicitor) will write to you to confirm what took place and any solutions we have agreed with you.
+4. Within three days of the meeting or telephone conversation, Nicky Salt (or the nominated solicitor) will write to you to confirm what took place and any solutions we have agreed with you.

 5. In any case s/he will send you a detailed written reply to your complaint, including his/her suggestions for resolving the matter, within 21 days of sending you the written acknowledgement of your complaint referred to in paragraph 1 above.